ubco-video-game-development-club/open-project-2018/README.md

 # The Open Project
 Hello VGDC members!

-To start contributing to the project, please join the Team page for this project at https://github.com/orgs/ubco-video-game-development-club/teams/open-project-2018.
+Welcome to the UBCO Video Game Development Club's Open Project repository.
+This is where you will upload files, view changes, review others' changes and access the most recent version of the game!

 ## How to Contribute
 This project allows everybody to contribute as little or as much as they want and still make a difference.
 It could be adding some voice lines, sound effects, a script, or sprites (images) - anything.
 This section goes through the steps of adding your creations to the project.